aravindballa/transport-project/README.md

 - A PHP server as there are connections with database.
 I used XAMPP server with MySQL database.
 The database must contain the tables and feilds mentioned in the php files.
 - Web Cam is required as it has to scan the qr code.

-The scanner and the generator used were made using [QR Code api](http://goqr.me/api).
+The scanner and the generator used in this project were made using [QR Code api](http://goqr.me/api).
 Huge shoot-out for that!